pallets/flask/docs/quickstart.rst

    particular function, and returns the message we want to display in the user's browser.

-Just save it as :file:`hello.py` (or something similar) and run it with your Python interpreter.
+Just save it as :file:`hello.py` or something similar.
 Make sure to not call your application :file:`flask.py` because this would conflict with Flask itself.

 To run the application you can either use the :command:`flask` command or python's :option:`-m` switch with Flask.
 Before you can do that you need